GENE 104Q. Law and the Biosciences. 3 Units.

 Same as: CHPR 272

 For genetic counseling students, medical students, residents, and fellows.
 Uses a combination of case based assignments, laboratory observation and didactic lectures to introduce techniques and technology used in cytogenetics, molecular genetics and biochemical genetic testing, and to introduce clinical features of common genetic conditions that are commonly diagnosed through genetic testing.
+Non-GC students: Please contact the instructor when you enroll.

 GENE 274A.
 A Case Based Approach to Clinical Genetics.
 2 Units.